Metrics (contrib)

 streaming_covariance the tracking of three [co]variances:

-- streaming_covariance(predictions, predictions), i.e. variance
+streaming_covariance(predictions, labels), i.e. covariancestreaming_covariance(predictions, predictions), i.e. variancestreaming_covariance(labels, labels), i.e. variance

 The product-moment correlation ultimately returned is an idempotent operation